 Skip to main content

-All OpenAlex data is stored in Amazon S3 in the openalex bucket.
-The data files are gzip-compressed JSON Lines — one entity per line.
+All OpenAlex data is stored in Amazon S3 in the openalex bucket, under the data/ prefix.

 Bucket structure